IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

     ![](_attachments/ip-vmware-VCFaaS-instancesDirectorVCDAExpand.png)

-That concludes the overview of managing a VCF as a Service multitenant site using the IBM Cloud portal.
+That concludes the overview of managing a VCF as a Service multitenant site.